Thiago Silva Almost Died in Russia; Now He Has Returned for Glory with Brazil

 One verb is still used in the country to describe Silva's attitude in 2014: pipocar [chicken out].

 "[People say] Thiago Silva is a chicken.
 Why is he a chicken?
 Why is he a crybaby?
-Do not judge him because of some tears; judge him because of what he did—if he did anything wrong," Silva's wife Isabelle told Globo.
+Do not judge him because of some tears; judge him because of what he did—if he did anything wrong," Silva's wife told Globo.

 "We hear everyone saying he's weak.
 How can be weak after everything he suffered?" asks Wortmann, who signed him to Fluminense after his recovery.
 "In Brazil, we're always looking for a villain.
 But he's not a villain.
 No one has a clue how difficult it was for him.
 Others would have given up, despaired, drank heavily.
 He didn't."